Skip to main content

 Create a Weaviate instance

-We can create a Weaviate instance locally using the embedded option on Linux (transparent and fastest), Docker on any OS (fastest import and search), or in the cloud using the Weaviate Cloud Services (easiest setup, but importing may be slower due to the network speed).
+We can create a Weaviate instance locally using the embedded option on Linux (transparent and fastest), Docker on any OS (fastest import and search), or in the cloud using the Weaviate Cloud (easiest setup, but importing may be slower due to the network speed).
 Each option is explained on its Installation page.

 text2vec-openai